Stochastic dynamics of Arctic sea ice Part I: Additive noise: Introduction

 \section{Introduction}

-The advantages of simple deterministic theories of climate, such as clear assessment of stability and feedbacks, were evidently first recognized in the context of energy balance flux models independently by \citet{budyko1969} and \citet{sellers1969}.
+The advantages of simple deterministic theories of climate, such as clear assessment of stability and feedbacks, were evidently first recognized in the context of energy flux balance models independently by \citet{budyko1969} and \citet{sellers1969}.
 Such approaches reveal key issues, such as the role of albedo feedback in planetary climate, the potential coexistence of multiple climate states under ostensibly the same forcing conditions, and the nature of the transition of mean states between them.
 Important early extensions of the original models including a form of meridional heat transfer are still analytically solvable, and can be used to assess the stability of high latitude ice-caps under varying climatic conditions \citep[e.g.,][]{held1974, north1975, North1981}.
-The inclusion of additional physics, such as diffusive type transport, can decrease the sensitivity of solutions relative to the simplest models \citep{Lindzen:1977} or bring out more stable solutions \citep[e.g.][]{Rose:2009}, while sacrificing the ability to find analytical solutions.
+The inclusion of additional physics, such as diffusive type transport, can decrease the sensitivity of solutions relative to the simplest models \citep[e.g.,][]{Lindzen:1977} or bring out more stable solutions \citep[e.g.,][]{Rose:2009}, while sacrificing the ability to find analytical solutions.
 Indeed, \citet{Lindzen:1977} point out that there is no {\em a-priori} compelling reason to assume that simple models with transport are superior than the Budyko-Sellers type of model.
-Finally, deterministic models cannot capture the role of variability.
+In addition, solely deterministic models cannot capture the role of variability.

 In contrast, fully coupled climate models attempt to deterministically treat all of the processes in the climate system and to thereby capture the spatio-temporal structure of the atmosphere/land/ocean system.
-However, the inevitable complexity accompanying such treatments often precludes a clear identification of cause and effect in the absence of independent (e.g., observational) information.
-(Although this may be due to a confluence of real feedbacks and highly parameterized processes conspiring to obfuscate a variety of processes.)
+Nonetheless, the inevitable complexity accompanying such treatments often precludes a clear identification of cause and effect in the absence of independent (e.g., observational) information.
+However, this may be due to a confluence of real feedbacks and highly parameterized processes conspiring to obfuscate a variety of key interactions.
 Moreover, in the Arctic projections vary widely among the IPCC models regarding the degree of ice loss through 2100 \citep[see e.g., Fig. 3 of][]{Eisenman:2011}.